Lee Majors: The Six Million Dollar Man Who Became The Fall Guy

 Although Majors graduated from college with a degree in Physical Education, he didn’t pursue that particular career.
 Lee Majors decided to turn his focus to an acting career.
 After graduating from college, Lee Majors accepted a position with the Los Angeles Parks and Recreation Department.
 During his employment there, he found himself in the presence of many notable personalities and actors.

 Back in the day, Lee Majors was a young woman’s heartthrob.
-He portrayed Heath Barkley on the television, Western series, The Big Valley.
+He portrayed Heath Barkley on the television Western The Big Valley.
 Little brother, Heath, was the youngest brother on the show and had all the women swooning.
 As the storyline went, Heath was the illegitimate son in the family.
 His father had died, and he had to make his own way into the family.
-The hit series also starred Barbara Stanwick, Linda Evans, Richard Long and Peter Breck.
+The hit series also starred Barbara Stanwyck, Linda Evans, Richard Long and Peter Breck.

 Colonel Steve Austin… “Gentlemen, we can rebuild him…. bigger, faster, stronger!”